Pacific Northwest Diabetes Health & Wellness Week

 Circle on the Court is the PNDW kick-off in November!

-Chris Dudley Foundation, together with Novo Nordisk and Make it Better Foundation will co-host Circle on the Court, a diabetes and wellness awareness event on A DATE TO BE ANNOUNCED SOON at the MODA Center.
+Chris Dudley Foundation, together with Novo Nordisk and Make it Better Foundation will co-host Circle on the Court, a diabetes and wellness awareness event on DECEMBER 4, 2014 at the MODA Center.
 This unique event will offer interactive wellness exhibits and resources in the concourse during the game.
 In attendance this year, NBA greats and Novo Nordisk Ambassadors, Dominique Wilkins, NBA Hall-of-Famer and Chris Dudley, Trail Blazer Alumnus will inspire our community to live active, healthy lives and Dream Big.
 Circle on the Court will be a part of a Portland Trail Blazer basketball game dedicated to diabetes awareness.
 The game will include pre-game and half-time focus on living active with diabetes!

 - Increase awareness of diabetes and healthy living.